-Yamal – Europe Gas Pipeline, Russian Federation
+Yamal – Europe Gas Pipeline, Russia

 The Yamal–Europe pipeline is a natural gas distribution system running across four countries including Russia, Belarus, Poland and Germany.
 The 4,107km-long pipeline has a diameter of 1,420mm and can carry 33 billion cubic metres a year.
 It transports natural gas from the Yamal peninsula to European consumers.